ClickCease

 What happens when a doorbell camera is installed at a rental property?
 Who owns the recorded footage, and how does that alter guidance when it comes to invasion of privacy?

 This definitely complicates the issue of home recording device legality.
-For tenants, it may feel like an invasion of privacy if their landlord has installed devices with the ability to record comings and goings.
+For tenants, it may feel like an invasion of privacy if their landlord has installed devices that can record comings and goings.
 But for the landlord, it may be considered a necessary level of security on their property.

 • In accordance with the law, landlords cannot install cameras in private locations, such as within the home.